- Level: Easy

 - "What type of people pay for my product?"

 - "Why am I not retaining users?"

-Oftentimes, these questions don't have a simple answer, and, more often than not, just getting any answer to your questions requires a good amount of effort.
+Oftentimes, these questions don't have a straight-forward answer, and, more often than not, getting any answer to your questions requires a good amount of effort.